moonofchess/Team-Joy2/README.md

 The first player to score 100 or more points wins.

 For example, the first player, Donald, begins a turn with a roll of 5.
 Donald could hold and score 5 points, but chooses to roll again.
 Donald rolls a 2, and could hold with a turn total of 7 points, but chooses to roll again.
 Donald rolls a 1, and must end his turn without scoring.
 The next player, Alexis, rolls the sequence 4-5-3-5-5, after which she chooses to hold, and adds her turn total of 22 points to her score.

+## Optimal play

+Optimal play for 2-player Pig was computed by Todd W. Neller[5] and visualized by Clifton G. M. Presser in 2001.[6]
+At any time, the relevant decision information includes the player's score, the opponent's score, and the turn total.
+Such information corresponds to a 3D point in the graph's space.
+If this point is inside the gray solid, the player should roll.
+Otherwise, the player should hold.

+Many 2-dice variants have been analysed,[7] and human-playable Pig strategies have been compared to optimal play.